 We will then head for Sanctuary Wood where we will visit the museum with its eclectic mix of First War memorabilia and the series of reconstructed trenches which will give us the opportunity to look at life in the trenches and the routines which were established.
 It was near here that the Germans introduce another new weapon in this war — the flame thrower.

 We return to our accommodation to freshen up before heading into Ypres to attend the Menin Gate ceremony.
 This takes place every night under the Menin Gate which is the memorial to those who died on the Salient but have no known graves.
-You will have a chance for 3 of your group to lay a wreath at the Menin Gate - by pre-arrangement.

 Our evening meal will be taken in Ypres town centre.